Preskoči na glavni sadržaj

 Ethereum's energy expenditure

 Ethereum is a green blockchain.
-It uses a proof-of-stake consensus mechanism, using ETH instead of energy to secure the network.
-Ethereum's proof-of-stake mechanism only uses ~0.0026 TWh/yr(opens in a new tab) across the entire global network.
+Ethereum's proof-of-stake consensus mechanism uses ETH instead of energy to secure the network.
+Ethereum's energy consumption is approximately ~0.0026 TWh/yr(opens in a new tab) across the entire global network.

-CCRI (Crypto Carbon Ratings Institute)(opens in a new tab) generated bottom-up estimates of the electricity consumption and the carbon footprint of the Ethereum network (see the report(opens in a new tab)).
+The energy consumption estimate for Ethereum comes from a CCRI (Crypto Carbon Ratings Institute)(opens in a new tab) study.
+They generated bottom-up estimates of the electricity consumption and carbon footprint of the Ethereum network (see the report(opens in a new tab)).
 They measured the electricity consumption of different nodes with various hardware and client software configurations.
-This yielded an estimate of 2,601 MWh (0.0026 TWh) for the network’s annual electricity consumption (September 2022), which corresponds to yearly carbon emissions of 870 tonnes CO2e applying regional-specific carbon intensity factors.
+The estimated 2,601 MWh (0.0026 TWh) for the network’s annual electricity consumption corresponds to yearly carbon emissions of 870 tonnes CO2e applying regional-specific carbon intensity factors.
+This value changes as nodes enter and leave the network - you can keep track using a rolling 7-day average estimate by the Cambridge Blockchain network Sustainability Index(opens in a new tab) (note that they use a slightly different method for their estimates - details available on their site).

 Annualized energy consumption (TWh)Comparison to PoS EthereumSource